-- Pin the insight card to a dashboard by selecting the pin icon or Pin visual.
+Pin the insight card to a dashboard by selecting Pin visual.

-Run Quick Insights on the card itself.
-This is referred to as Scoped Quick Insights.
+Run insights on the card itself, which is often referred to as scoped insights.
 In the top-right corner, select the lightbulb icon or Get Insights.

-The Quick Insight displays on the left and new cards, based solely on the data in that single Quick Insight, display along the right.
+The insight displays on the left and new cards, based solely on the data in that single insight, display along the right.

-- To return to the original Quick Insights canvas, in the top-left corner, select Exit Focus mode.
+To return to the original insights canvas, in the top-left corner, select Exit Focus mode.

-Instead of searching for insights against an entire dataset, narrow your search to the data used to create a single dashboard tile.
-This is referred to as Scoped Quick Insights.
+Instead of searching for insights against an entire dataset, narrow your search to do a scoped insight on the data that's used to create a single dashboard tile.

-- Does one insight pique your interest?
+Does one insight pique your interest?
 Select that insight card to dig further.
-The selected Quick Insight appears on the left and new insight cards, based solely on the data in that single Quick Insight, display along the right.
+The selected insight appears on the left and new insight cards, based solely on the data in that single insight, display along the right.

-Continue digging into your data, and when you find an interesting Quick Insight, pin its visual to your dashboard by selecting Pin visual from the top-right corner.
-Also, you can send feedback to let the dataset owner know if a particular Quick Insight was helpful or not.
+Continue digging into your data, and when you find an interesting insight, pin it to your dashboard by selecting Pin visual from the top-right corner.

 - If you own a dataset, optimize it for Quick Insights.

 - Learn about the types of Quick Insights available.